 T.24S, R.58E, Section 8.
 Mount Diablo Meridian.

 When I got to the section I noticed an almost complete lack of claim markers.
 In theory there should be 68 but, of course, all monuments at some point get vandalized or are not maintained.
 I know, I am a former claim owner.
 But I only found two monuments in the square mile area I walked around.
-It is possible I missed the small pyramids of stones which often make up corner monuments?
-But, really, though, just two markers?
+Two markers?

-Without any markers it was impossible to peacefully collect or prospect, never knowing if I was on claimed ground. it shouldn’t be up to me to guess.
+Without any markers it was impossible to peacefully collect or prospect, never knowing if I was on claimed ground.
+It shouldn’t be up to me to guess.
 The problem is on the claim owner.
 Some may disagree, saying that it is up to the wandering prospector to know where they are.
 Without monuments being maintained, however, the whole system falls apart.
-Your only other choice is to pull every claim folder in the section at the county assessor’s office, provided they all exist, copy the maps in those folders, and then bring every copy into the field.
-At that point you will have to reconcile these maps, hoping they were each accurately done.
+Your only other choice is to pull every claim folder in the section at the county assessor’s office, provided they all exist, copy the maps in those folders, and then bring all that paper back into the field.
+At that point you will have to reconcile these maps, hoping they were accurately done.
 Which most aren’t, most being hand drawn and all allowed a margin of error when filed.
 And you must relate them all without monuments or markers.
 Good luck.

 What is the point of setting markers or monuments unless they are maintained?
 Otherwise, you just have open ground without any landmarks at all.
 There is no point in building something if you do not maintain it.
 Here’s is what BLM states, taken from the .pdf linked above: